Roger Härtl—the art of being a brilliant MISS educator

 The course is constantly evolving—we covered decompression last year, and the next course will build on that foundation and take it to the next level, which is the Transforaminal Lumbar Interbody Fusion.
 This will integrate navigation, cage placement, and screw placement, so we'll have the spectrum of procedures - from simple to complex over-the-top decompression, and then fusion next time.

 There's an incredible variation regarding the level of familiarity across the regions.
 We are filling the knowledge gap.
-For example, North America and Europe are quite advanced, Asia is advanced in endoscopic surgery, Middle East is advanced in percutaneous screw placement, and then there are other parts of the world that are much less advanced in MIS in general.
+For example, North America and Europe are quite advanced, Asia is advanced in endoscopic surgery, Middle East is advanced in percutaneous screw placement, and then there are other parts of the world that are much less advanced in MISS in general.
 We have taken this into account for the allocation of the participants.

 Can you describe in a few words what participants will be able to expect at the GSC Pre-Course in Singapore?